Linaro/website/_posts/2018/09/2018-09-20-linaro-announcements-at-yvr18.md

 {% include image.html name="GeorgeGreyKNYVR18.jpg" alt="Linaro CEO George Grey presenting"%}

 In George’s keynote he talked about the importance of open source in today’s context where markets are global, visible to all and no country or corporation has full ownership.
-The key message was that Arm and Linaro are key global partners for anyone who wants to build their own IT ecosystem around computing and collaborative development.
+Arm and Linaro are key global partners for anyone who wants to build their own IT ecosystem around computing and collaborative development.
 Everyone can contribute to, and improve, open source - commercial IP can be delivered on top of Open Source Platforms.

 Here are some of the highlights from his keynote.